ROTARC/ADAPT/README.md

 - Write a README.md (replacing this file) with a short explanation of the repository: what is the goal, and how can people use it?
 For simple projects, this could suffice as documentation.
 For more complex projects, it should refer to more extensive documentation.
 - All interim and processed data should be derived from source data and annotations.
 This derivation should be reproducible, such that interim and processed files can be removed without losing information.
 - Files in `output/` should be human-readable.
-Data used for further analysis, e.g., a `pandas` data frame, should be stored as interim data.
+Data used for further analysis, e.g., a `pandas` data frame or export for further analysis in R, should be stored as interim data.
 - Use git for source version control of your code.
 Regularly make atomic commits.
 Update the version in `src/__version__.py` and create a git tag at the corresponding commit whenever the code has reached a next milestone or stable state.
-Add the version of the project to the name of output files.[^gitpython] Data and output do not belong in a git repository.
+Data and output do not belong in a git repository.
 - Analysis workflows often have two stages: first process and analysis data from individual measurements or subjects, then combine data for a final comparison.
   Avoid looping over measurements or subjects for complex analysis workflows in